EasyScreenCast/EasyScreenCast/README.md

     mkdir -p locale/$lang/LC_MESSAGES

-2 - Translate the string with the program Poedit by using a .pot files (locale/messages.pot locale-UI/messagesUI.pot)
+2 - Translate the string with the program Poedit by using a .pot files (locale/messages.pot)

-3 - Save these files in the same directory of .pot files, use the code language for the name of them (locale/it.po locale-UI/it.po)
+3 - Save these files in the same directory of .pot files, use the code language for the name of them (locale/$lang.po)

 4 - Convert in binary these .po files, where $lang is a code language, with these command:

     msgfmt /locale/$lang.po -o locale/$lang/LC_MESSAGES/EasyScreenCast@iacopodeenosee.gmail.com.mo
-    msgfmt /locale-UI/$lang.po -o locale-UI/$lang/LC_MESSAGES/EasyScreenCast@iacopodeenosee.gmail.com.mo